DaanZVW/TowerDefense/res/configfiles/Towers.md

 # Towers
 ## Summary
-Towers are in tower defense the things used to defend the final tower or what is otherwise known as the [Base](/DaanZVW/TowerDefense/blob/master/res/configfiles/Base.md).
+Towers are in tower defense the things used to defend the final tower or what is otherwise known as the base.
 A tower can be bought  by a player for a certain amount of money to be placed on the playing field.
-Once placed it will attack [Enemies](/DaanZVW/TowerDefense/blob/master/res/configfiles/Enemies.md) who come in range of the tower and shoot bullets at them that deal damage.
+Once placed it will attack enemies who come in range of the tower and shoot bullets at them that deal damage.
 A tower can be upgraded and sold by clicking on them and pressing the upgrade or delete button.

 <br>

 <details open>
 <summary> An example of how towers are defined</summary>